 If you've tried searching iTunes or the Play store for VA apps you may have been disappointed at what you found.
 There are native iOS and Android apps that the VA made, but they're nowhere near as robust as what's available on the VA App Store.

 This mobile site runs "apps" that are formatted for mobile users but available on all platforms.
 You can sort by type of app and platform, as well as being able to manually search for what you want.

 The one drawback of the VA App Store platform is that it's a bit confusing, especially if you're not a tech-savvy vet.
 Most of the things you can do on the App Store are available on websites or native mobile apps, which might be easier if you don't feel like learning a new system.

 SEE: Mobile device computing policy (Tech Pro Research)

 Rallypoint is a social network for veterans and active service members.
 It has robust features that feel a lot like LinkedIn.
 You can connect with people based on rank, branch, and MOS, and it will also import contacts from your various email and social media accounts.
 There's also a great job search feature for both military postings and civilian jobs—great for both the ETSing soldier and those looking to PCS to greener pastures.

 VetChange mobile app

-Around 13 percent of vets end up abusing alcohol or drugs.
-That might not seem like a lot, but think about your last squad: at least one person in that lineup will, statistically, end up with a problem.
+Around 13% of vets end up abusing alcohol or drugs.
+That might not seem like a lot, but think about your last squad: At least one person in that lineup will, statistically, end up with a problem.

 VetChange is an app released by the VA that is designed to fight alcohol abuse and aid in recovery.
 A few quick questions when the app is first installed will help you establish a plan to reduce or eliminate drinking, and a daily log will help you keep track of your goals.